ElReyUno/bodies-by-beach-bodies/README.md

 *   **Styling:**
     *   **Tailwind CSS**
         *   For modern, responsive, and customizable styling.
+*   **Database:**
+    *   **MongoDB**
+        *   For storing and managing data, such as user information, service details, and appointment schedules.
+Utilizing MongoDB Atlas can provide a scalable and managed cloud database solution.
 *   **Version Control:**
     *   **Git** with **GitHub**
         *   For managing code changes, collaboration, and project history.